sagemath/trac_to_gh/Issue 3580.md

 # Issue 3580: ensure that numpy is not imported on startup.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3580

 Original creator: was